MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 []

-besides the role name, this panel enables you to specify all the criteria for that role. each criteria is represented by a row that includes (going left to right):
+besides the role name, this panel enables you to specify all the ***Criteria*** for that role.
+Each Criteria is represented by a row that includes (going left to right):
 - The attribute that will be used for matching within the first match pair entities
 - The attribute that will be used for matching within the second match pair entities
-- The method used for that role where selecting ***Exact*** will dictate that only matching records will be matched and selecting ***Fuzzy*** will dictate that records that are not 100% matching will also be matched.
-Examples inthe threshold for these Fuzzy matches will be selected next to it.
+- The method used for that criteria where selecting ***Exact*** will dictate that only matching records will be matched and selecting ***Fuzzy*** will dictate that records that are not 100% matching will also be matched.
+The threshold for Fuzzy matches will be selected next to it: You can define these as either *Low*, *Medium* or *High*.

-**Match Pair Rules** dictate the attribute-level conditions by which specific pair of entities (a match pair) will be mathced.
-In the example below, two rules are listed for the match pair Saleforce Sales Data : Dynamics 365 sales data. - The first rule includes the Name attribute for both entities
-- The second rule includes... for the Saleforce Sales Data entity and ... for the Dynamics 365 Sales data entity
+- An either *OR* or *AND* operator where:
+  - *AND* states that the criteria will be executed together with the next criteria
-- These rules has an "Or" condition which states that either one of the rules should be executed when matching these pair entities
+  - *OR* states that either this or the next criteria should be executed
-- Upon the first role execution, 5,108 records will be matched, while upon the second rule execution, 3,081 records will be matched

 ![match-edit-rule.png](media/match-edit-rule.png)

 ### Merge
 This is the last step within the data configuration process and it's all about reconciling conflicting data.
-Examples for such a conflicting data might be the customer name which resides in two of your datasets but shows a little bit different (Grant Marshall versus Grant for instance), or a phone number format that slightly differs (617-8030-910 versus 6178030910 for instance).
+Examples for such a conflicting data might be the customer name which resides in two of your datasets but shows a little bit different (Grant Marshall versus Grant for instance), or a phone number format that slightly differs (617-8030-91X versus 617803091X for instance).
 Merging those conflicting data points is done on a attribute-by-attribute basis as detailed below.

 - **Viewing pre-identified merged attributes**: These attributes are shown under *Merged Attributes* in the highlighted screen part below.
 In this example, the attribute *Name* was selected and the table shown includes all the values that were found for that attribute within all the customer entities.
 Moreover, a specific attribute value (for example the name *Grant*) can be searched for using the ***search icon*** above the values table.